railsware/BloodMagic/README.md

 ### Side effects (aka bugs)

-BloodMagic may have side effects, is you find one, please, open issue or send us a pull request.
+BloodMagic may have side effects, if you find one, please, open issue or send us a pull request.

-This actions will help us to protect you from mutilation.
+Those actions will help us to protect you from mutilation.